.

 Requirements for submitted papers:

-c Minimum length of 15 pages.
-Maximum length of 50 pages.
+• Minimum length of 20 pages.
+Maximum length of 40 pages.

-c Author's name shall not be present on any page in the body of the paper, but only on the title page.
-Papers with identification
+• Each submitted paper shall have a cover page, providing the author's name, address, and school.
+The author's name shall not be present on the title page or on any page in the body of the paper, but only on the cover page.
+Papers ignoring this rule will be disqualified.

-c Each paper shall be accompanied by a letter, signed by the student's sponsoring professor, certifying that the student is a member in good standing in a member-congregation of one of the NAPARC denominations.
+• Each paper shall be accompanied by a letter or email from the student's pastor, certifying that the student is a member in good standing in a member-congregation of one of the NAPARC denominations.
+For a list of the NAPARC denominations, see http://www.naparc.org/member-churches/

 Judging: